 Below the village Myrthios of North Rethymnon (not the village Myrthios by Plakias) a small ravine with plane trees is formed, with a small and very wild gorge formed at its exit at position Kaminolakos.
-The gorge is dry and carries water only after heavy rainfall.
-Descending in the gorge is possible only with technical equipment.
-It was totally unexplored till March 22, 2013, when a group of Christopher Cheiladakis, Argyro Koghylaki and Rudolf Riegler first explored it and put safety rings.
+The gorge is dry and has water only after heavy rainfall.
+Descending the gorge is possible only with canyoneering equipment.
+It was totally unexplored till March 22, 2013, when a group of Christopher Cheiladakis, Argyro Koghylaki and Rudolf Riegler first explored it and installed safety rings.